global-asp/asp-source/en/0250_danger-of-abandoning-a-mother.md

 ##
 One day, Lodipo's younger wife,
-Akitela, said, “Let us move
+Akitela, said, "Let us move
-away to a safer village.”
+away to a safer village."
 The current place was
 constantly attacked by cattle
 raiders and Akitela felt unsafe.